ChampionSamay1644/custom_yolo/docs/en/datasets/index.md

        zip_directory(path)
        ```

-By following these steps, you can contribute a new dataset that integrates well with Ultralytics' existing structure.
+By following these steps, you can contribute a new dataset that integrates well with numa_ultralytics' existing structure.

 ## FAQ

-### What datasets does Ultralytics support for [object detection](https://www.ultralytics.com/glossary/object-detection)?
+### What datasets does numa_ultralytics support for [object detection](https://www.numa_ultralytics.com/glossary/object-detection)?

-Ultralytics supports a wide variety of datasets for object detection, including:
+numa_ultralytics supports a wide variety of datasets for object detection, including:

 - [COCO](detect/coco.md): A large-scale object detection, segmentation, and captioning dataset with 80 object categories.
 - [LVIS](detect/lvis.md): An extensive dataset with 1203 object categories, designed for more fine-grained object detection and segmentation.